Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning: Experiments

-Table-\ref{tab:silhouette_scores} demonstrates the results of Kmeans and Hierarchical clustering algorithm after selecting the features from our proposed method.
-When all the 9 features were used in the heirarchical and Kmeans clustering we got $0.61$ and $0.45$ for K=$2$.
-This is our baseline score and we can see that by using only $4$ features (selected by the proposed RAEUFS algorithm) we achieved the same result as our baseline for the K-means clustering.
-However, the highest clustering performance was achieved with 6 features, indicating that the algorithm successfully identified the most important features, leading to improved or comparable clustering results (see Table-\ref{tab:silhouette_scores}).
+\Cref{tab:silhouette_scores} demonstrates the results of \textit{k}-means and Hierarchical clustering after selecting the features from our proposed method.
+Using all 9 features for \textit{k}=2, the hierarchical and \textit{k}-means clustering achieved silhouette scores of $0.51$ and $0.57$, respectively.
+This is our baseline score and we can see that by using only $4$ features (selected by the proposed RAEUFS algorithm) we achieved the same result as our baseline for the hierarchical clustering.
+However, the highest clustering performance was achieved with $5$ features, indicating that the algorithm successfully identified the most important features, leading to improved or comparable clustering results (\Cref{tab:silhouette_scores}).
 These clustering results reveal how unsupervised learning methods can reveal meaningful spatial variation on complex social phenomena, which supports data-informed intervention and sociologically grounded understanding of how risk emerges and how it can vary across geographical domains.